-Work in Larimer and Weld counties started in 2012 and is expected to continue through 2014.
-Work in Boulder County starts in 2014 and also is expected to continue through 2015.
+Work in Larimer and Weld counties started in 2012 and is expected to continue through 2015.
+Work in Boulder County is expected to start in 2015 and continue through 2016.

 This project is one of a package of pipeline integrity management programs and projects that are funded by the Pipeline System Integrity Adjustment (PSIA) rider that appears as a separate line item on Xcel Energy's natural gas customers' bills.
 We anticipate that in 2014, on a monthly bill, it will cost an average residential customer using 62 therms a month 36 cents, and the average small business customer using 270 therms a month $1.56.

 Two valve sets along the natural gas pipeline construction route are being installed.
 Valves regulate and control the flow of natural gas through the pipeline.
 We are working at the valve set north of East Vine Drive and west of North Timberline Road.
 We do not expect any impacts to traffic in this area.

 We also are working at the valve set on the south side of East Drake Road and west of South Timberline Road.
 The right hand, eastbound lane of East Drake Road is closed while we complete curb and sidewalk restoration.

 Along East Thunderbird Drive, crews are working on connecting the new natural gas pipeline to pipeline installed in the 2013 phase of this project.
 Once connected, we will repave and open East Thunderbird Drive between South College Avenue and McClelland Drive.

 We are repairing potholes along the following streets:

 - South Timberline Road